-- No shipping charge - you set shipping charges yourself and keep the entire amount.
-For example, if the customer pays $10 for shipping, you receive $10 and the vendor/s fullfilling the order receive $0.
+For example, if the customer pays $10 for shipping, operator receives $10, and the vendor/s fulfilling the order receives $0.

-- Flat shipping charge - flat the amount each vendor receive per order shipped.
-For example, if you set this to be $2, then regardless how much the customers pays for the shipping, each vendor fullfilling the order receives $2 for shipping.
+For example, if the operator sets a flat shipping charge of $2, then regardless of how much the customers pays for the shipping, each vendor fulfilling the order receives $2 for shipping.

 Got more questions?
-Use the chatbox on the right to get in touch with us or email [email protected]
+Use the chat on your right or email firstname.lastname@example.org to get in touch.